 - Labhamsa(D-11)- for unearned income, unaccounted money, and speculation.

-As you can see above there are many divisional charts and a question can arise in your mind is that which one is most important among them and which divisional chart holds most importance while judging the strength of planets.
+As you can see above there are many divisional charts and a question that can arise in your mind is which one is most important among them and which divisional chart holds most important while judging the strength of planets.

-The answer to this question is quite simple and one need to look into Vimshopk Bala allotted to each division charts.
+The answer to this question is quite simple and one needs to look into Vimshopk Bala allotted to each division chart.